How to Sell Coins — Where to Get the Best Price Without Getting Ripped Off

 Uninsured Shipping

 USPS Priority Mail includes $100 of insurance by default.
-That’s not enough for anything significant.
-Declare full value and purchase additional insurance through USPS or a third party like Collectibles Insurance Services.
-A padded envelope is not appropriate packaging for coins worth more than $50.
-Use a rigid cardboard box, wrap each coin holder in bubble wrap, and fill void space.
-I once received a package where a $340 PCGS-slabbed coin had shattered inside the slab from inadequate packing.
-The seller had shipped it in a padded envelope.
-Insurance paid, but the coin was destroyed.
+Not enough for anything significant.
+Declare full value and purchase additional coverage through USPS or a third party like Collectibles Insurance Services.
+A padded envelope is not appropriate packaging for coins worth more than $50 — use a rigid cardboard box, wrap each holder in bubble wrap, fill void space.

 Cleaning Coins Before Selling

 Do not clean your coins.
 I cannot say this forcefully enough.
-Collectors and dealers can identify cleaned coins immediately under any magnification.
-A coin that has been wiped, dipped in jewelry cleaner, or polished with a cloth shows hairline scratches under a loupe that cannot be reversed.
-Cleaning destroys surface luster and drops a coin’s grade — and therefore its value — permanently.
-An original, uncleaned coin in VF-20 is worth more than a cleaned coin that looks brilliant but grades “Details — Cleaned” at PCGS or NGC.
-The grading services straight-grade cleaned coins almost never.
-They body-bag them, and body-bagged coins sell at massive discounts.
-Leave the coins alone.
+Collectors and dealers identify cleaned coins immediately under any magnification.
+Wiping, dipping in jewelry cleaner, polishing with a cloth — all of it leaves hairline scratches under a loupe that cannot be reversed.
+Cleaning destroys surface luster and permanently drops a coin’s grade.

 Stay in the loop